-- RealtimeSecurityException-when the application does not have permission to access physical memory or the given range of memory. - javax.realtime.SizeOutOfBoundsException-when the implementation detects that size extends beyond a physically addressable memory module. - javax.realtime.UnsupportedPhysicalMemoryException-when the underlying hardware does not support the given type, or when no matching PhysicalMemoryCharacteristic has been registered with this PhysicalMemoryFactory. - MemoryTypeConflictException-when the specified base does not point to memory that matches the requested type, or when type specifies incompatible memory attributes. - javax.realtime.IllegalRealtimeArgumentException-when size is less than zero.
+- RealtimeSecurityException-when the application does not have permission to access physical memory or the given range of memory. - javax.realtime.SizeOutOfBoundsException-when the implementation detects that size extends beyond a physically addressable memory module. - javax.realtime.UnsupportedPhysicalMemoryException-when the underlying hardware does not support the given type, or when no matching PhysicalMemoryFactory. - MemoryTypeConflictException-when the specified base does not point to memory that matches the requested type, or when type specifies incompatible memory attributes. - javax.realtime.IllegalRealtimeArgumentException-when size is less than zero.